-Based on the analysis outlined aboveHowever, external supporting actions are needed to enable continued progress. tThe California Water Quality Monitoring Council makes the following recommendations both to meet the mandates of SB 1070 and the Memorandum of Understanding between Cal/EPA and the California Natural Resources Agency and to fully implement the Council's Strategy A Comprehensive Monitoring Program Strategy for California:
+However, external supporting actions are needed to enable continued progress.
+The California Water Quality Monitoring Council makes the following recommendations both to meet the mandates of SB 1070 and to fully implement the Council's Strategy:

-To the Secretaries of the California Environmental Protection and Natural Resources Agencies - Provide the much-needed top-down direction for Encourage the directors of your departments, boards, and commissions to implement the Monitoring Council's Strategy.
+To the Secretaries of the California Environmental Protection and Natural Resources Agencies - Encourage the directors of your departments, boards, and commissions to implement the Monitoring Council's Strategy.
 To be able to sustain and grow our successful efforts, specifically request that they:

-- a) Direct Have their staff to participate in the Monitoring Council's collaborative workgroups; - Allocate Allow staff time, not just to attend Monitoring Council workgroup meetings, but to perform the legwork needed to integrate their monitoring programs with those of other governmental and nongovernmental organizations and to make the resulting data and information accessible through the My Water Quality portals; - c) Utilize the many tools developed by the Monitoring Council's workgroups to improve the efficiency and effectiveness of their department's/program's monitoring, assessment, data management, and reporting efforts; and - d) Add web services and other mechanisms to make their water quality and ecosystem health data and assessment information more accessible to other agencies and organizations.
+- a) Have their staff participate in the Monitoring Council's collaborative workgroups; - Allow staff time, not just to attend Monitoring Council workgroup meetings, but to perform the legwork needed to integrate their monitoring programs with those of other governmental and nongovernmental organizations and to make the resulting data and information accessible through the My Water Quality portals;

+- c) Utilize the many tools developed by the Monitoring Council's workgroups to improve the efficiency and effectiveness of their department's/program's monitoring, assessment, data management, and reporting efforts; and - d) Add web services and other mechanisms to make their water quality and ecosystem health data and assessment information more accessible to other agencies and organizations.